-- a) To promote collaboration and coordination with the City of Winkler on future development and servicing opportunities to encourage and promote economic development in both communities. - b) To promote collaboration with the Province of Manitoba - c) To ensure new development does not create land use conflict, both within and adjacent to the Plan Area. - d) To promote coordination and collaboration on key infrastructure shared by the City of Winkler and the RM of Stanley, including transportation and access management requirements. - e) To engage relevant provincial departments and agencies on matters pertaining to land use, transportation, infrastructure, environment and public facilities.
+- a) To promote collaboration and coordination with the City of Winkler on future development and servicing opportunities to encourage and promote economic development in both communities. - b) To promote collaboration with the Province of Manitoba and the departments of Agriculture, Conservation and Climate, Municipal Relations, and Infrastructure - c) To ensure new development does not create land use conflict, both within and adjacent to the Plan Area. - d) To promote coordination on key infrastructure shared by the City of Winkler and the RM of Stanley, including transportation and access management requirements. - e) To engage relevant provincial departments and agencies on matters pertaining to land use, transportation, infrastructure, environment and public facilities.